-The Authority has no formal policies in place as of June 30, 2005 to address custodial risk for deposits.
-The Authority also has no polices in place to address custodial risk, credit risk, concentration risk or interest rate risk for investments.
+The Authority has a formal investment policy in place as of June 30, 2006 to address custodial credit risk for deposits.
+The Authority also has a formal investment policy in place to address custodial credit risk, concentration credit risk and interest rate risk for investments.
+The Authority's investment policy does not address custodial credit risk other than to follow Minnesota Statutes.

-Securities in which the Authority may invest include government bonds, notes, bills, mortgages and other securities which are direct obligations or are guaranteed or insured issues of the United States, its agencies, its instrumentalities or organizations created by an act of Congress.
+Securities in which the Authority may invest include government bonds, notes, bills, mortgages and other securities which are direct obligations or are guaranteed or insured issues of the U.S., its agencies, its instrumentalities or organizations created by an act of Congress.

 Subject to applicable law, the Authority may also invest in general obligation or revenue bonds of any state or any political subdivision provided the general obligation bonds are rated AA or better for states and AAA or better for political subdivisions, and revenue bonds are rated AAA or better for both.
-Time deposits are allowed, provided they are fully insured by the Federal Deposit Insurance Corporation.
-In some cases, investment agreements with corporations rated AA by Standard & Poor's or AA by Moody's are allowed as well as repurchase agreements fully collateralized by United States Government securities.
-Also allowed is commercial paper maturing in 270 days or less and rated within the top two categories without gradation by either Standard & Poor's or Moody's.
+Time deposits are allowed, provided they are fully insured by the FDIC.
+In some cases, investment agreements with corporations rated AA by Standard & Poor's (S & P) or AA by Moody's are allowed as well as repurchase agreements fully collateralized by U.S. government securities.
+Also allowed is commercial paper maturing in 270 days or less and rated within the top two categories without gradation by either S & P's or Moody's.